pry/pry/README.markdown

 * Some Pry commands (e.g `show-command`) do not work in Ruby 1.8.
 * `method_source` functionality does not work in JRuby with Ruby 1.8
-* Color support does not work in JRUby with Ruby 1.9 (due to a limitation in JRuby's regex).
+* Color support does not work in JRuby with Ruby 1.9 (due to a limitation in JRuby's regex).
 * Tab completion is currently a bit broken/limited this will have a major overhaul in a future version.